ufal/npfl139/tasks/rlvr.md

 containing already implemented LLM functionality: loading the pre-trained model, creating a LoRA adapter and serializing it, generating responses for a batch of prompts, and computing their probability in a differentiable way using teacher forcing.
-To pass, you must implement an RL algorithm of your choice to surpass the required performance threshold; the template describes the use of a simplified GRPO algorithm, which is able to surpass 90% accuracy.
+To pass, you must implement a purely RL algorithm of your choice that meets the required performance threshold; the template describes the use of a simplified GRPO algorithm capable of achieving over 90% accuracy.

 Regarding hyperparameters, the reference solution utilizes:
 - a batch size of 64 (generating 8 randomly sampled responses for each of